 Lenovo’s ThinkPad line remains one of the most-recognized brands in computing, known for its solid build quality and excellent keyboards.
-The company has leveraged the ThinkPad name in the Windows 10 2-in-1 market, with its 360-degree convertible ThinkPad X1 Yoga and detachable tablet ThinkPad X1 Tablet.
-The second generation of the latter hit the streets recently to take on Microsoft’s Surface Pro at the high end of the Windows 10 tablet market.
+The company has leveraged the ThinkPad name in the Windows 10 2-in-1 market, with its 360-degree convertible ThinkPad X1 Yoga and detachable ThinkPad X1 Tablet.
+The second generation of the latter takes on Microsoft’s Surface Pro at the high end of the Windows 10 tablet market.
 Here, we pit the second-generation Lenovo ThinkPad X1 Tablet versus the Microsoft Surface Pro to see which machine is most worth its relatively high price.

 Other than their basic form factor, the two machines couldn’t be more different.
 The ThinkPad X1 Tablet is the no-nonsense, robust sedan with its iconic ThinkPad design aesthetic, and the Surface Pro is the sleek, modern sports car representing the height of Microsoft’s tablet refinements.
 Read on to see which company’s philosophy resulted in the best Windows 10 tablet.